Finc3/smartUTMjar/README.md

 ## smartUTMjar

-this is a script collection that stores utm parameters in cookie and offers a service to add them into a hidden field of a html form for submission into i.e. a CRM system.
+This is a script collection that stores utm parameters in cookie and offers a service to add them into a hidden field of a html form for submission into i.e. a CRM system.
+All visits are recorded (if properly integrated with cookie consent).
+The top 6 search engines are explicitly marked as organic traffic.
+All other visits are recorded as "referrer" with the host from which the user visited your website.
+Besides utm parameters, the script also records the google click id, facebook click id and linkedin click id.
+This might be helpful for offline conversions (For example you have a dedicated sales process after signup).
+This tool helps you to track your ad revelant and analytics relevant traffic throughout your whole tool stack and not only on your website.

 ## How to use it?